rxt1077/resume/README.md

 ## New Jersey Institute of Technology (Newark, NJ)

+**Facilities Directory, NJIT MIXR Lab** (2021-Current)

+The NJIT Machine Intelligence and XR Research (MIXR) lab is a space for experimentation in virtual and augmented reality.
+As Facilities Director I ensure that the computer resources needed by the lab are available and accessible.
+This includes the administration and maintenance of machines used by students in a classroom setting, graduate researchers in a research lab, and undergraduate assistants throughout.

+**Program Coordinator, Master of Science in Information Technology Administration and Security** (2020-Current)

+As program coordinator, my responsibilities include aligning the MSITAS curriculum with current industry best practices, ensuring prerequisite alignment, analyzing student enrollment, and creating and updating working standards for the program.
+I work closely with the Office of Institutional Effectiveness to ensure that we are meeting our assessment and accreditation responsibilities.

 **University Lecturer, Informatices Department** (2019-Current)

 As a University Lecturer I have taught IT120 Introduction to Networking, IT420